Table of Contents

 There are many reasons why individuals suffer from alcoholism, and genetics, environmental factors and mental health issues are just a few explanations.
-Co-occurring disorders occur when an individual suffers from both a mental health issue and an addiction.
+Co-occurring disorders occur when an individual suffers from both a mental health issue and an addiction such as depression and alcohol.
 Though they are completely treatable, co-occurring disorders are especially delicate and require integrated clinical therapy to achieve lasting results. >/p>

 Nearly a third of individuals who suffer from major depressive disorder also suffer from alcoholism.
 Though it can be hard to determine with certainty, in many cases the depression is present before the addiction takes place.